 - I garnished the top with a generous dusting of cocoa powder but feel free to substitute chocolate shavings, if you like.

 Want more easy no-bake treats?
 Try this three-ingredient Oreo Ice cream cake!

 - 1 can (14 ounces) condensed milk, very cold

 - 1 tablespoon instant coffee granules, dissolved in 1 tablespoon warm water and completely cooled

 - 14 graham crackers, about 3-inch in lengths

 - 2 tablespoons cocoa powder or chocolate shavings

 - Line a 9 x 6 x 2 baking pan with parchment paper, leaving about 1-inch overhang on all sides.

-- Arrange one layer of graham crackers on bottom of baking dish, breaking pieces as needed to fit sides.
-Spoon ⅓ of cream mixture on crackers and spread to cover.
+- Arrange one layer of graham crackers on bottom of the prepared baking dish, breaking pieces as needed to fit sides.

 - Repeat with another layer of graham crackers.
 Spoon and spread remaining ⅓ of the cream mixture on top of crackers.